-Pupils will be involved in the recruitment process in a meaningful way.
+In the case of recruitment to key pupil-facing role, pupils will be involved in the recruitment process in a meaningful way.

 A detailed flowchart is available for staff on the College Digital Zone.
 The steps followed are normally as follows: